Last reviewed on 12th August 2023 by Martin Alexander (Mortgage Advisor)

 If you’re applying for a second mortgage, your new lender will assess how you’ve repaid your first mortgage.
 A flawless payment record would indicate that you’re financially stable and a creditworthy applicant.
 Furthermore, your existing lender may even offer you a second mortgage.
 That being said, it’s still worth shopping around as there may be better deals elsewhere.

 Lenders will also be interested in how much you owe on your current mortgage.
 This is so they can assess your overall liability.
 If you’re in negative equity for instance, then it may become difficult to get a second mortgage.

-If you’ve made late payments or even built up mortgage arrears, it can understandably cause lenders to question your application.
-This also brings us on to our next point.
+If you’ve made late payments or have mortgage arrears, it can understandably cause lenders to question your application.
+This also brings us to our next point.